Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: The generation criterion

 \subsection{Decompositions of the Fukaya category}

-Suppose that $\QH^*(X)$ decomposes into a direct sum of $\ZZ/2$-graded $\kk$-subalgebras $Q_i$.
-For each $\lambda$ this induces a splitting of $\Fuk(X)_\lambda$ into pairwise orthogonal subcategories $\Fuk(X)_{\lambda,i}$, and the goal of this subsection is to summarise the construction and prove that it is compatible with the closed--open map.
-See also \cite[Section (5b)]{SeidelFlux}.
+Suppose that $\QH^*(X)$ decomposes into a product of $\ZZ/2$-graded $\kk$-algebras $Q_i$.
+For each $\lambda$, this induces a splitting of $\Fuk(X)_\lambda$ into pairwise orthogonal subcategories $\Fuk(X)_{\lambda,i}$, and the goal of this subsection is to summarise the construction and prove that it is compatible with the closed-open map.
+See also \cite[Section~(5b)]{SeidelFlux}.

+\begin{Remark} Similarly, a decomposition of $\QH^*(X)$ into a product of ungraded $\kk$-algebras~$Q_i$ gives rise to a decomposition of the ungraded category $\Fuk(X)_\lambda^\mathrm{un}$ into pairwise orthogonal subcategories $\Fuk(X)_{\lambda, i}^\mathrm{un}$.
+We will not separately mention this case further as the arguments are identical. \end{Remark}